FAMOUS FOR RACING AND A SPACE-TIME PARADOX

 Under the same circumstances that I met Balchowsky in Calcutta I also met a merchant marine I knew named Bob Kaufman.
 Since the meeting in Calcutta was ten years earlier, he was ten years younger than he was when I met him at the home of my Merchant Marine Friend in Redondo Beach.
 I remember well the day he was at the merchant marine's home.
 I was in high school at the time when Kaufman took notice of the the necklace my friend was wearing for the very first time.
 Although in Calcutta his interest was driven by not much more that a general curiosity, because of having learned the background story surrounding the necklace relative to my merchant marine friend, he went over the necklace at the merchant marine's with a heavy duty intensity.
 It was easy to see as carefully as he looked at the necklace in both cases that in the second case he determined it to be the same necklace, although from his perspective he couldn't see how that could possibly be.
 Examining the necklace at the merchant marine's and not realizing the context of the "real" flow of events as to how they unfolded, he was totally befuddled how the necklace could have ended up around the neck of my merchant marine friend from some G.I. in Calcutta, when in fact and in "real life," unknown to Kaufman, the actual events were vice versa.
 For more see:

 Now, here's the clinker.
 Relative to Balchowsky and the Balchowsky Paradox, how it earns a massive amount of credibility besides being substantiated and taking on a life of it's own is because of Balchowsky himself.
 Apparently he was on R & R in Calcutta the same day that Bob Kaufman noticed the necklace I had around my neck.
 After some discussion about the protection I was afforded by it, Kaufman was driven by a general curiosity to examined it closely.
 Balchowsky, recalling the circumstances surrounding the necklace that day in Calcutta and sure I was the same person he saw with it in Calcutta wanted to know if I wore a necklace and if so could he see it.
-I told him I didn't have a necklace nor did I wear one.
-It was then he related the above events to me.
-He remembered the events because he was there.
-I couldn't remember the events standing in front of him at that moment in Hollywood Motors, even though I was there, because for me they hadn't happened yet.
+I told him I didn't have a necklace nor did I wear one not having received the one he was talking about until 1964 when the Saigon Tea Girl put it on me after being given her by a burnt man.
+It was then he related the above events.
+He was able tp remember them because he was there.
+I was unable to remember the events standing in front of him at that moment in Hollywood Motors, even though I had been in Calcutta at the time because for me 1964 hadn't happened yet.
 Balchowsky was giving me a window to future events that for him, weren't future events but past events.

 UNDER THE PROTECTION OF